<img src="https://secure.feel2echo.com/260207.png" style="display:none;">

 • Boss forming cavities may be located in punch tools.
 Cavities may not be too deep in relation to part height, and draft angles should be at least 7 degrees, preferably 15 degrees, per side to avoid sticking of the compacted boss to the punch.

-• Undercuts on the horizontal plane (perpendicular to pressing direction) cannot be made since they prevent part ejection from the die.
+• Undercuts on the horizontal plane cannot be made since they prevent part ejection from the die.

-• Annular grooves may be machined as a secondary operation (Figure 5).
+• Annular grooves may be machined as a secondary operation.

-• On a part, such as shown in Figure 6, where a juncture undercut is needed to allow fit-up to a dead corner, an alternative approach is shown in Figure 7.
+• On a part where a juncture undercut is needed to allow fit-up to a dead corner, an alternative approach is recommended.

 Need a Solution?